JonathanWilbur/mueller-report/volume1.md

 through.
 979 As was typical, the 2016 Q4 meeting with Putin was preceded by a preparatory meeting with Putin's chief of staff, Anton Vaino.
 980

-according to Aven, at his Q4 2016 one-on-one meeting with Putin,981 Putin raised the prospect that the United States would impose additional sanctions on Russian interests, including sanctions against Aven and/or Alfa-Bank.
+According to Aven, at his Q4 2016 one-on-one meeting with Putin,981 Putin raised the prospect that the United States would impose additional sanctions on Russian interests, including sanctions against Aven and/or Alfa-Bank.
 982 Putin suggested that Aven needed to take steps to protect himself and Alfa-Bank.
 983 Aven also testified that Putin spoke of the difficulty faced by